i-VRESSE/bartender/docs/configuration.md

 file under `interactive_applications` key.

-For example, a user can run a job that generates scores (Haddock3 with caprieval module) and then run a command that re-calculates the scores with different weights.
+For example, a user can run a job that generates scores (Haddock3 with caprieval module) and then run an interactive application that re-calculates the scores with different weights.

 ```yaml